flatpickles/sketchbook/docs/params-presets.md

 While building art and prototypes in code, we typically want to create parameterizable systems, i.e. projects that change in appearance or behavior depending on a collection of configurable inputs.
 Depending on how you like to work, you might be "tuning" values while perfecting your final product, or you might be designing an abstract system that can achieve many different goals depending on how it's configured.

 One of Sketchbook's core features is its parameter system: you can easily define and use parameters within a project implementation, and these parameters will be presented with adjustable inputs alongside your project in the Sketchbook app.
-You can also define "presets": collections of parameter values that you can easily switch between. _[Note: presets are still [on the roadmap](https://github.com/flatpickles/sketchbook/issues/21).]_
+You can also define "presets": curated collections of parameter values that a viewer can easily flip through.

 ## Implementing Parameters